Why Travel Agency Choosing Online Travel Portal?

 Other developments in payment options via Social Media Platforms and voice-assisted bookings via devices such as Amazon Echo, on the other hand, will soon prove to be an alternative transaction medium.

-The travel agency industry is unlikely to disappear anytime soon.
+The travel agency business is unlikely to disappear anytime soon.

 However, agents that do not keep up with new technology risk losing their clients.